katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 > What visual structure is used for each scene?
 How does it ensure the viewer can understand the data and navigate the scene?
 How does it highlight to urge the viewer to focus on the important parts of the data in each scene?
 How does it help the viewer transition to other scenes, to understand how the data connects to the data in other scenes?

 I utilized the same axis structure throughout the visual narrative.
 While this may make some data more compressed (see Santa Clara, which has only 2 BART stations), it allows the viewer to stay oriented to the scale of the decrease in ridership.
 Additionally, I utilized gentle transitions of the points to ensure that the viewer did not get disoriented when switching data points between scenes.
+I decided to leave the line for the general trend on between scenes to further provide the viewer an understanding how the data connect between scenes.

 ![Scene 0 Screenshot](scene1_screenshot.png)